Rule 3901-5-09 | Agent licensing and appointments.

 (ii) Resident individual title agents have a CE credit requirement of twelve credits (ten of which must be approved as title credits and two of which must be approved as ethics credits).

 (iii) Resident individual surety bail bond agents have a CE credit requirement of seven credits (six of which must be approved as surety bail bond credits and one of which must be approved as ethics credits).
-Surety bail bond agents shall be exempt from completing surety bail bond CE requirements for their first renewal cycle if the agent was initially issued a surety bail bond license in January or February of the same calendar year of their first renewal cycle.
+Surety bail bond agents are exempt from completing surety bail bond CE requirements for their first renewal cycle if the agent was initially issued a surety bail bond license in January or February of the same calendar year of their first renewal cycle.

 (d) Pay any required fees;